 During the Soviet era, there were many more of these stellae, as well as other rocks engraved with human images, but they were either stolen or thrown into mass cattle burial sites, or a very few were placed in museums.
 Supposedly removed to simplify crop farming, it is also likely that Soviet distaste for religion and spirituality played a role.

-After lunch, the entire rest of the group headed off to Chui-Oozy for a visit to the Kalbak-Tash petroglyphs and an authentic Altaian meal, while James and I stayed back at camp for some intensive discussions with Danil.
+After lunch, the entire rest of the group headed off to Chui-Oozy for a visit to the Kalbak-Tash petroglyphs and an authentic Altaian meal, while some of us stayed back at camp for some intensive discussions.
 We made a long, long list of ideas for grant proposals, ranging from children’s citizen science projects up to funding the purchase of solar arrays and wind turbines to power remote checkpoints in the back of the valley.

-After brainstorming, Danil and I had a long conversation about the land ownership registration process, territorial land use planning, and his vision for establishing a community council to manage the ecological, cultural, and economic development of the entire valley (and the valley across the highway, if he gets his way).
-Danil is the only protected areas manager that I’ve ever met with such a complete, holistic, and strategic approach to managing a park, communities, and an entire watershed, both now and looking ahead to future generations.
+After brainstorming, we had a long conversation about the land ownership registration process, territorial land use planning, and his vision for establishing a community council to manage the ecological, cultural, and economic development of the entire valley (and the valley across the highway, if he gets his way).
+Our host is the only protected areas manager that I’ve ever met with such a complete, holistic, and strategic approach to managing a park, communities, and an entire watershed, both now and looking ahead to future generations.
 He’s extremely inspiring and deeply humble about it all.